survivejs/site/pages/blog/132-redux-form-interview.md

 ## Who should I interview next?

-I think the person I'd most like to see gain exposure from a site like this is [Eric Berry](https://twitter.com/coderberry), the creator of [CodeSponsor](https://codesponsor.io), he's valiantly attempting to do the impossible: make open source sustainable and avoid developer burnout.
+I think the person I'd most like to see gain exposure from a site like this is [Eric Berry](https://twitter.com/coderberry), the creator of [Code Sponsor](https://codesponsor.io), he's valiantly attempting to do the impossible: make open source sustainable and avoid developer burnout.

 How much money would companies have to invest to update their code base if the sole developer of a popular OSS library were to quit and walk away?
 Thousands upon thousands of dollars worldwide.